 Sure, couples within a relationship have differences.
-The reality is that to some level, having a partner who has a different opinion, preferences, and perspective is probably what makes you love them.
-But there is a big difference in learning how to manage a difference in food preferences and TV preferences then learning how to manage entirely different values.
-The big differences can easily end a relationship, but that doesn’t mean they have to.
+The reality is that on some level, having a partner who has a different opinion, preferences, and perspective is probably what makes you love them.
+But there is a big difference in learning how to manage a difference in food preferences and TV preferences to learning how to manage entirely different values.
+The big differences can put strain on a relationship, but that doesn’t mean they have to.
 It is totally possible to learn how to manage a difference in values with your partner.

-1. Awareness– The first step is being aware of the big differences in values.
+- Awareness– The first step is being aware of the big differences in values.
 If you have been in a relationship for a while, these maybe easy to identify.
 If you are in a new relationship, this is a good time to have the discussion about values, as sometimes it may actually be easier to walk away from a early relationship.
-Don’t just keep the conversation to the differences, be sure to look at the “Why’s”.
-Let your partner explain why they don’t want kids, and explain why you do.
+Don’t just keep the conversation to the differences, be sure to look at the ‘Why’s’.
+For example, let your partner explain why they don’t want kids, and explain why you do.
 Talk about why you chose different religions.
-The importance of the “Why” is to provide the partner with background and understanding, not to start an argument.
+The importance of the ‘Why’ is to provide your partner with background and understanding, not to start an argument.
 Really try to understand why their values are different.
 This is to give you a foundation of empathy, understanding, and ultimately respect for the future .

 Related reading: